Please note that the Charter and Statutes were amended with effect from 1 March 2012.

 The Regulations contain detailed rules about staffing procedures, student disciplinary and appeals procedures, the Students' Union, the composition of Council and Senate, titles of degrees and Schools, roles of Heads of Schools, lists of collaborative institutions, academic titles and dress, the various degree courses awarded by the University, and general University regulations (library, ICT, administrative).
 The Regulations are updated annually and approved by Council and/or Senate.

 The Organisation of the University sets out the Committee and Officer structures that are used by Council and Senate to delegate and carry out the management of the University's affairs.
 It details the composition and terms of reference of the various Committees, and contains general guidance on Committee procedures and processes.
 It also summarises the roles of the University's principal Officers, from the Vice-Chancellor to key School-level appointments.
-The Organisation of the University is updated annually and approved by Council and Senate.
+The Organisation of the University is maintained by the Governance Office and updated annually.